Data privacy statement on the use of SWICA websites and concerning Emails

 For data processing as part of general insurance operations, we refer to the separate data privacy statement and to the General Insurance Conditions (GIC) and Supplementary Conditions (SC) that apply to the insurance product in question.

-As a Swiss company subject to Swiss law, SWICA must comply with Swiss law on data protection.
+1.3 Legal basis for data processingAs a Swiss company subject to Swiss law, SWICA must comply with Swiss law on data protection.
 SWICA therefore processes personal data only for a justified reason that has been established in the form of a consent, a statutory requirement, or a legitimate private or public interest.

-SWICA Healthcare Insurance Ltd is responsible for all data processing and acts on behalf of all companies of the Group.
+1.4 Unit responsible for data processingSWICA Healthcare Insurance Ltd. is responsible for all data processing on behalf of all the companies in the Group.

-SWICA Healthcare Insurance Ltd
+SWICA Healthcare Insurance Ltd.

-refers to data on religious, ideological, political, and trade union affiliations or activities; to data on health, privacy, race, ethnicity, genetics, and biometrics that clearly identify a natural person; to data on administrative and criminal prosecutions or sanctions; and to data on social assistance measures.
+Particularly sensitive personal data refers to data on religious, ideological, political, and trade union affiliations or activities; to data on health, privacy, race, ethnicity, genetics, and biometrics that clearly identify a natural person; to data on administrative and criminal prosecutions or sanctions; and to data on social assistance measures.